Ulster Folk Museum

 Nature walks and conservation events

 The grounds are a haven for wildlife, with ancient woodlands, meadow habitats and a network of walking trails.
-Special events, like the “Behind the Scenes: Nature Conservation Walk”, give visitors insight into invasive‑species removal, pollinator‑friendly planting and even hidden features such as a souterrain and a 700‑million‑year‑old rock formation.
-Workshops ranging from stone‑carving to wood‑carving and joinery taster sessions allow hands‑on participation for all ages.
+Special events, like the “Behind the Scenes: History of the Ulster Folk Museum” guided tour, give visitors insight into the museum’s creation.
+Conservation‑focused walks such as the Leaf and Lore: Spring Native Tree Walk (25 April 2026) let participants discover native trees and learn about invasive‑species removal, pollinator‑friendly planting and a 700‑million‑year‑old rock formation hidden on the site.

 Facilities and amenities

 A on‑site café (Ballycultra Tearooms) offers light meals, while numerous picnic tables are scattered across the parkland for those who prefer to bring their own food.
 The museum shop sells locally‑made crafts, books and souvenirs that echo the heritage on display.
-Baby‑changing facilities, toilets and free on‑site parking are available.
+Baby‑changing facilities, toilets and free on‑site parking (including a few accessible bays) are available.

 Practical Information